 Who pays for public broadcasting?

 You do.
 As a taxpayer, portions of your income taxes are used to fund programming on the CBC.
 If you live in a province with a provincial public TV network, your provincial taxes go towards its operation.
-CBC is also partially funded by advertising revenues (which is why you see ads for executive recruiting services during breaks).
+CBC is also partially funded by advertising revenues (which is why you see do see ads on the CBC stations during breaks).
 Some of its affiliates, like CBC Newsworld, are entirely funded this way.
 Local community channels which are not run by cable companies are funded through donations (both corporate and private) while the cable access channels are funded by the company's revenues.

 What's the issue between local TV and cable companies?

 Since local community television is available free of charge in its catchment area, broadcasters do not receive any money from cable companies who carry their programming.
 Viewers, however, pay a fee to the cable companies to have this programming available to them.
-This issue is that local television broadcasters want the funding that is collected from the viewers for their service by the cable companies so they can continue to interview a videographer in Toronto on their local talk shows.
+This issue is that local television broadcasters want the funding that is collected from the viewers for their service by the cable companies so they can continue to operate.

 |